jlmorales/sbml/README.md

-You can run the program by opening the command line and running python sbml.py file.txt where file is the file.txt is the file you are trying to run
+You can run the program by opening the command line and running python sbml.py file.txt where file is the file.txt is the file you are trying to run The version in sbml4 folder is the latest version